kkarsten62/QMapShack.AppImage/README.md

 ## Install Docker

-Details about Docker and the installation steps for the wide range of Linux distribution can be found [here](https://docs.docker.com/engine/install/).
-An external installation guide for openSUSE can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/), and for Manjaro [here](https://linuxconfig.org/manjaro-linux-docker-installation).
+Details about Docker and installation guides for some Linux distributions can be found [here](https://docs.docker.com/engine/install/).
+There are many installation guides available online for other Linux distributions.

-Verify that Docker Engine is installed correctly by running the `hello-world` image.
+Verify that Docker Engine is installed correctly by running the `hello-world` image:

 `sudo docker run hello-world`

-**Be aware:**
+**Note:**

 The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user `root` and other users can only access it using `sudo`.
 The Docker daemon always runs as the `root` user.
 So please be carefull in using with root access rights (sudo).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for more details.

 ## Download QMapShack.AppImage Git repository